REmatchChile/REmatch-docs/tutorial.md

 - `a`: character (UTF-8)
 - `ee`: concatenation

 The simplest form of a RegEx is a word.
 A word like `gmail` defines the string 'gmail' and describes that only strings containing the word 'gmail' will satisfy the property.
-For a running example of this tutorial, consider the following document that includes a list of emails separated by commas.
+For a running example of this tutorial, consider the following document that includes a list of emails separated by new lines:

     cperez@gmail.com
     soto@uc.cl